3 French War Memorials Listed

 Promenade de Verdun Memorial Landscape and Obelisk

 This was created by chartered surveyor William Webb in 1922 to commemorate the French sacrifices on the Western Front.
-He planted Lombardy poplars in a mixture of French and English soil to symbolise the unity of the two countries during the war.
+He planted Lombardy poplars in a mixture of French and English soil to symbolise the unity of the 2 countries during the war.
 The soil was brought from French fields where the Allies fought side-by-side in 1914.
-The memorial includes a 19ft stone obelisk, which has received a separate Grade II listing.
+The memorial includes a 19 foot stone obelisk, which has received a separate Grade II listing.

 La Délivrance War Statue

 This memorial in Barnet has been upgraded to Grade II*.
-It was sculpted by Emile Guillaume, who was inspired by the allied victory in the Battle of the Marne in 1914.
+It was sculpted by Emile Guillaume, inspired by the Allied victory in the Battle of the Marne in 1914.
 The voluptuous sculpture depicts a nude female with outstretched arms and a sword in her right hand.
 Casts of the figure were given to French cities which had suffered during the war.

 Statue of Marshal Foch